 Existing wastewater infrastructure within the Ash Seal Pond will be decommissioned and removed to facilitate CCR excavation.
 Existing overhead electric transmission infrastructure within the Ash Seal Pond limits will be preserved and protected during CCR removal activities.
 IPL and the closure contractor will coordinate with the owner of the transmission facilities to maintain their function during closure construction.
-Adjacent generating station infrastructure, including the plant's condenser discharge pipe to the west of the Ash Seal Pond and a rail spur to the east, will also be preserved and protected during CCR removal activities.
+Adjacent generating station infrastructure, including the plant's condenser discharge pipe to the west of the Ash Seal Pond, a rail spur to the east, and a plant access road to the north will also be preserved and protected during CCR removal activities.
+In order to preserve and protect adjacent generating station infrastructure, some CCR will remain in place and a cap will be constructed over the remaining CCR.
+The final cover system is discussed further in Section 4.0.